pingidentity/pingidentity-devops-getting-started/docs/reference/troubleshooting.md

 ### Examples Not Working

-One of the most common errors is from having stale images.
+Many common errors using Ping containers arise from using stale images.
 Our development is highly dynamic and Docker images can rapidly change.

-To avoid issues with stale images and have Docker pull the latest images by removing all the local, enter:
+To avoid issues with stale images, remove all local images from your local cache.
+Doing so will force Docker to pull the latest images:

   ```shell
   docker rmi $(docker images "pingidentity/*" -q)
   ```

+!!! note "Moving tag"
-> Having images tagged as "latest" locally does not mean they are the latest in the Docker hub registry.
+    Even though you might have a local image tagged "latest", this tag does not guarantee it is the newest image in the Docker hub registry.
+This tag is reapplied for each release image.

 ### Misconfigured `pingctl`

-If your containers can't pull a license based on your DevOps user name and key, there might be some misconfiguration in your `pingctl config` file.
+If your containers cannot pull a license based on your DevOps user name and key, there might be some misconfiguration in your `pingctl config` file.

 Possible solutions:

-1. If you have *just* run `pingctl config` for the first time.
-See the [Environment Configuration Documentation](https://devops.pingidentity.com/get-started/prereqs/#configure-the-environment) on how to export configured variables to your environment.
+1. If you have ran `pingctl config` for the first time, see the [Environment Configuration Documentation](https://devops.pingidentity.com/get-started/prereqs/#configure-the-environment) on how to export configured variables to your environment.

 1. Run `pingctl info` and make sure the configured variables in the utility are correct.
-See the utility's [Documentation](https://devops.pingidentity.com/tools/pingctlUtil/) for more information.
+See the utility's [documentation](https://devops.pingidentity.com/tools/pingctlUtil/) for more information.

 ### Unable To Retrieve Evaluation License

-If a product instance or instances can't get the evaluation license, you might receive an error similar to this:
+If a product instance or instances cannot retrieve the evaluation license, you might receive an error similar to this:

   ```text
   ----- Starting hook: /opt/staging/hooks/17-check-license.sh